-Cobicistat is not a cure for HIV infection.
-To decrease your risk of spreading HIV disease to others, do all of the following: (1) continue to take all HIV medications exactly as prescribed by your doctor, (2) always use an effective barrier method (latex or polyurethane condoms/dental dams) during all sexual activity, and (3) do not share personal items (such as needles/syringes, toothbrushes, and razors) that may have contacted blood or other body fluids.
+This drug is used to increase ("boost") the levels of certain HIV protease inhibitors (atazanavir and darunavir).
+This helps them work better to help control HIV infection.Cobicistat is not a cure for HIV infection.
+To decrease your risk of spreading HIV disease to others, continue to take all HIV medications exactly as prescribed by your doctor.
+Use an effective barrier method (latex or polyurethane condoms/dental dams) during sexual activity as directed by your doctor.
+Do not share personal items (such as needles/syringes, toothbrushes, and razors) that may have contacted blood or other body fluids.
 Consult your doctor or pharmacist for more details.

 How to use

 Read the Patient Information Leaflet if available from your pharmacist before you start taking cobicistat and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 This medication works best when the amount of drug in your body is kept at a constant level.
-Therefore, take this drug at evenly spaced intervals.
+Take this drug at evenly spaced intervals.
 To help you remember, take it at the same time each day.

 Do not take more or less of this drug than prescribed or stop taking it (or other HIV medicines) even for a short time unless directed to do so by your doctor.
 Doing so may cause the amount of virus to increase, make the infection more difficult to treat (resistant), or worsen side effects.

 This survey is being conducted by the WebMD marketing sciences department.